herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Layout System/Layout System Architecture Document.md

 ## 6. System States and Transitions

-The system maintains state through the `DocumentLifecycleManager`, which tracks the current state of the document and manages transitions between states:
+The system maintains state through the `LifecycleManager`, which tracks the current state of the document and manages transitions between states:

 ### 6.1 Enhanced Lifecycle States